dmitriz/issue-labeler/PLAN.md

 - Do not remove or alter any existing real API tests.
 - Real API tests must never be included in the default `npm test` run.
-- Avoid introducing new config files unless required.
+- Avoid introducing new config files unless required, use existing config.js instead.
 - Keep environment variable logic isolated to the test runner or setup files.
 - Ensure new tests follow clear naming and placement conventions.